top of page

 Building Credibility in 2025: How the Loud Economy Leaves Introverts Behind

 Credibility has always mattered.
-But in 2025, how it is earned and recognised has undeniably changed.
+But in 2025, how it is earned and recognized has undeniably changed.
+What does building credibility in 2025 look like and how is this loud economy leaving the quiet introverts behind?

 A shared realisation keeps surfacing in recent conversations with peers across research, leadership, and consulting spaces: today’s professional visibility is inseparable from digital presence.
 It’s no longer just about what you contribute but how consistently that contribution is seen, heard, and engaged with.